MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaTenantRelationshipMultiTenantOrganization.md

       - `[Details <String>]`: Details that explain the processing status if any.
 Read-only.
       - `[Status <String>]`: multiTenantOrganizationMemberProcessingStatus
   - `[State <String>]`: multiTenantOrganizationState
-  - `[Tenants <IMicrosoftGraphMultiTenantOrganizationMember[]>]`: Defines tenants added to a multi-tenant organization.
+  - `[Tenants <IMicrosoftGraphMultiTenantOrganizationMember[]>]`: Defines tenants added to a multitenant organization.
     - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-    - `[AddedByTenantId <String>]`: Tenant ID of the tenant that added the tenant to the multi-tenant organization.
+    - `[AddedByTenantId <String>]`: Tenant ID of the tenant that added the tenant to the multitenant organization.
 Read-only.
-    - `[AddedDateTime <DateTime?>]`: Date and time when the tenant was added to the multi-tenant organization.
+    - `[AddedDateTime <DateTime?>]`: Date and time when the tenant was added to the multitenant organization.
 Read-only.
-    - `[DisplayName <String>]`: Display name of the tenant added to the multi-tenant organization.
+    - `[DisplayName <String>]`: Display name of the tenant added to the multitenant organization.
-    - `[JoinedDateTime <DateTime?>]`: Date and time when the tenant joined the multi-tenant organization.
+    - `[JoinedDateTime <DateTime?>]`: Date and time when the tenant joined the multitenant organization.
 Read-only.
     - `[Role <String>]`: multiTenantOrganizationMemberRole
     - `[State <String>]`: multiTenantOrganizationMemberState
-    - `[TenantId <String>]`: Tenant ID of the Azure Active Directory tenant added to the multi-tenant organization.
+    - `[TenantId <String>]`: Tenant ID of the Azure Active Directory tenant added to the multitenant organization.
 Set at the time tenant is added.Supports $filter.
 Key.
     - `[TransitionDetails <IMicrosoftGraphMultiTenantOrganizationMemberTransitionDetails>]`: multiTenantOrganizationMemberTransitionDetails
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DesiredRole <String>]`: multiTenantOrganizationMemberRole